-We have zero tolerance of child abuse, and all allegations and safety concerns will be treated very seriously and consistently with our policies and procedures.
-We have legal and moral obligations to contact authorities when we are worried about a child’s safety, which we follow.
+There is a zero-tolerance policy on child abuse.
+All allegations and safety concerns will be treated very seriously and consistently in line with policies and procedures.
+We have a legal and moral obligation to contact authorities regarding any child safety concerns.

-As an international school of 40 nationalities, we seek to create and foster an improved sense of community by understanding, respecting and celebrating our varied beliefs, nationalities, and cultures.
-This in turn means we support and respect all children, as well as our staff and volunteers.
+Additionally, we are committed to upholding a rigorous staff vetting process and ensure continued training of all faculty members and volunteers on child abuse risks to ensure the wellbeing of all learners.
+As an international school of 40 nationalities, AIS seeks to create and foster an improved sense of community and safety by understanding, respecting, and celebrating our varied beliefs, nationalities, and cultures, while supporting and respecting all children, staff members and volunteers.